XUHIT/CUE-TS/README.md

-# CUE-TS: Soft Covariate Prompts for Time-Series Models
+# CUE-TS: Soft Covariate Prompts as a Universal Enhancer for Time Series Foundation Models

 Official release of CUE-TS.